 Our blog this week comes from the newest member of the Trivelo triathlon blog team and our first international triathlon blogger!
-Tanakorn is a freelance writer & ironman 70.3 specialist having competed across the globe at this distance 11 times .
+TC Tanakorn is a freelance writer & ironman 70.3 specialist having competed across the globe at this distance 11 times .
 He also juggles a day job meaning long hours and many nights away from home.
 All of which make him the perfect subject matter expert for this weeks blog that responds to the challenge many face of how to squeeze in training while accommodating plenty of business travel hours.
 You can find out more about Tanakorn on his own blog where he writes about training and racing across the continents.
+We hope this helps you to juggle balancing business travel & training for Ironman 70.3

 Travelling can be fun but is exhausting.
 Not to mention travelling across time zones, getting ready to work and finally preparing your body and mind for a training session.